053187 - THEORY IN CONTEMPORARY ARCHITECTURAL DESIGN

 Towards a theory of emerging practice

-This course intends to construct a new understanding of architectural and urban design as an intervention upon, and along the lines of, the historical continuity of architectural debate and production.
-Actually architecture and built environment are experiencing exceptional paradigmatic shifts and are being confronted almost continuously with new changes, thus the course will attempt to explore and discuss also these new phenomena to give them new theoretical context and formal conception.
+Nowadays, architecture and built environment are clearly experiencing exceptional paradigmatic shifts and are being confronted almost continuously with new changes.
+The course will attempt to explore and discuss these new phenomena and complexity of this reality before us as the only possible path for architectural design and to give them new theoretical context and formal conception.

-The course is organized around a number of weekly lectures, seminars and a series of events and debates.
+The course is organised around a number of weekly lectures, seminars and a series of events and debates.

-Lectures would provide the core of the course and will face some of the actual questions of contemporary architectural theory aiming to understand the history of the discipline and the ways in which social, political and cultural aspirations become effective arguments in particular accounts of architectural and urban legacy; to investigate design processes and technologies of architectural and urban analysis in the context of recent cultural and geopolitical changes.
+Lectures would provide the core of the course and will pose some of the actual questions in contemporary architectural theory aiming to understand the history of the discipline and the ways in which social, political and cultural aspirations become effective arguments in particular accounts of architectural and urban legacy.
+They aim to investigate design processes and technologies of architectural and urban analysis in the context of recent cultural and geopolitical changes.

-The course will explicitly combine theoretical and design reflections.
-While the lectures will explore continuities and discontinuities of contemporary architectural theoretical discourse through the last decades through an analysis of writings, drawings and built architecture, student research projects will explore how architecture and the city could be rethought, reconsidered and reshaped under new theoretical circumstances.
+The course will explicitly combine theoretical and design reflections such as lectures, assignments and seminars.
+Lectures will explore continuities and discontinuities of contemporary architectural theoretical discourse through the last decades through an analysis of writings, drawings and built architecture.
+Student research projects will explore how architecture and the city could be rethought, reconsidered and reshaped under new theoretical circumstances.

 Thus, student research work will follow the specific theme that will be a common subject of collective discussion during the course.
 The aim and result of this course will be to construct a complex atlas of contemporary theoretical “positions” through an exploration of architectural and urban design practice composed of texts and "forms": lexicons and lemmas, drawings and "models".
 This atlas will act as a common knowledge "pool” and a platform for further discussion and design, above all, beyond the class.